kodexa-labs/aws-eks-cdk/README.md

 default_instance_type = 't3a.large'
 ```
 ### Time to deploy the cluster ###
-You can now the deploy command. **IMPORTANT: This is done in Anaconda Prompt - make sure you are in Anaconda Prompt and pointing to this repository before running the deploy code**:
+You can now the deploy command. **IMPORTANT: This is done in Anaconda Prompt - make sure you are in Anaconda Prompt and pointing to this repository before running the deploy code.**:

 ```bash
 cdk deploy